Strategies to Help You Stop Overpaying for Broadband, Negotiate Better Rates, and Optimize Your Home Network

 - Negotiating with your current provider using a prepared script is often the fastest way to lock in a promotional rate and lower your monthly expenses.

-You should also scan your statement for “junk fees” that provide absolutely no value to your household.
+You should also scan your most recent statement for “junk fees” that provide absolutely no value to your household.
 While some government-mandated fees like the Universal Service Fund aren’t negotiable, provider-added line items frequently are.
 Keep a sharp eye out for these common, unnecessary charges that inflate your monthly overhead:

 - Wire Maintenance Plans: Monthly insurance for the wiring inside your walls, which breaks so rarely that the plan is almost always a waste of money.